Skip to content

 Info Session

 Do you work with seniors who could benefit from this program?
 We’d love to host an info session for your organization.
+Contact us to learn more.

 Frequently Asked Questions

-Successful applicants are required to attend all three training sessions, which will cover essential topics such as event planning, community outreach, effective communication, and accessibility.
+Successful applicants are required to attend all three mandatory training sessions, which will cover essential topics such as event planning, community outreach, effective communication, and accessibility.
 You’ll also have the chance to connect with mentors who are past Senior Park Champions.

 Training Session 1:

-When: Half-day, End of June
+When: End of June (Half-day)

 Format: Online